 |spray oils and penetration sprays including WD 40||No||No|

-Note 1: Allowed in checked bags as long as they are not labeled as hazardous material (HAZMAT)
+Note 1: Allowed in checked bags as long as they are not labeled as containing hazardous materials (HAZMAT)

-Note 2: You are only allowed one container of self defense spray in your hold luggage and it cannot be larger than 4 oz/118ml.
+Note 2: You are only allowed one container of self-defense spray in your hold luggage and it cannot be larger than 4 oz/118ml.
 It must be fitted with a safety mechanism or catch to ensure it does not go off by accident.
-They are not allowed if they contain greater than 2 percent of tear gas in them.
+They are not allowed if they contain greater than 2 percent of tear or cs gas in them.

-Can you take flammable aerosol spray on a plane?
+Can you take flammable aerosols on a plane?

-Aerosol spray cans that contain flammable liquids are not allowed in checked luggage or in your carry on.
-These include such items in aerosol cans as oil (WD 40 type and even cooking oils), paint, starch (used in laundry)
+You are not permitted to pack flammable aerosol in checked baggage or aerosol spray cans that contain flammable liquid in your hand luggage.
+These include such items in an aerosol can as oil (WD 40 type and even cooking oils), paint, starch (used in laundry) or Lysol.

 So if you are flying somewhere to do some street art you will have to buy your paint when you arrive.

-In 40+ years of flying, I have never had any problems with carrying aerosols on a plane in checked baggage.
-But if you are still concerned about putting aerosols in your checked baggage then there are a few things you can do to give you some peace of mind:
+In 40+ years of flying, I have never had any problems with carrying aerosol cans on planes in checked baggage.
+But if you are still concerned about putting aerosols in your checked baggage then there are a few things you can do to give yourself some peace of mind:

-- Pack aerosols in a seal-able plastic bag – just in case it may leak.
+- Pack aerosols in a resealable quart-size bag – just in case it may leak.
 You don’t want the contents going all over your clothes.
-This is actually a much better idea for the non-aerosol liquids in your luggage which are more likely to leak on to your clothes (and that has happened to me).
+This is actually a much better idea for the non-aerosol liquids in your luggage which are more likely to leak onto your clothes (and that has happened to me).

 - Don’t let them rattle around.
 Ensure that they cannot move and bang together.
 Putting them in plastic bags between your clothes, or in your shoes helps.